Neurodermatitis Cream: Why Organic Alternatives Can Soothe Your Skin Sustainably

 Evening intensive care

-- Richer formulations: ointments or very rich creams
+- Richer formulations: Ointments or very rich creams

 - More generous application: The skin has time to regenerate overnight

-Acute attack vs. daily care routine
+Acute flare-up vs. daily care routine

-Relapse-free phase - preventive care
+Flare-free phase - Preventive care

 - Daily basic care with moisturizing organic creams

-- Focus on skin barrier strengthening
+- Focus on strengthening the skin barrier

-- Gentle, perfume-free formulations
+- Gentle, fragrance-free formulations

 - Consistent routine without interruptions

-Acute attack - intensive treatment
+Acute flare-up - Intensive treatment

-- More frequent use (4-6 times daily)
+- More frequent application (4-6 times daily)

-- Use anti-inflammatory agents
+- Use anti-inflammatory active ingredients

-- Cooling compresses before cream treatment
+- Cool compresses before cream treatment

-- Medical advice for severe symptoms
+- Medical consultation for severe symptoms

 - Documentation of triggers for future prevention